 In fact, people find your content worth consuming and seek it out.

 No wonder b2b content marketing consultant Birmingham has an excellent ROI as it produces 3x more leads than paid search.

 All these AWESOME stats show that if there is any time to add a content marketing consultant into your digital strategy, it is NOW.

 But remember that all companies who are busy in combining content and marketing in one place don’t turn into a superstar.

 It is not all about creating digital clutter in the form of directionless videos, objective lacking blogs, and strategy devoid social media posts.

 How to Create an Effective Content Marketing Strategy?

-Here are given some actionable tips that can help you define a viable content marketing strategy for better results.
+Here are given some actionable tips that can help you define a viable content marketing strategy consultant for better results.

 STEP 1: Determine Your Brand Persona

 Can you guess what the first step is?
 Knowing yourself.